mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 :ref:`simple_pattern` and :ref:`posix_regexp`.

-Normally, the **LIKE** operator is used to match the name (and optionally, the body) but this can be changed to use the **REGEXP** operator instead by using the :option:`--regexp` option.
+Normally, the **LIKE** operator is used to match the name (and optionally, the body) of objects, but this can be changed to use the **REGEXP** operator instead by using the :option:`--regexp` option.

-Note that since the **REGEXP** operator does a substring searching, it is necessary to anchor the expression to the beginning of the string if you want to match the beginning of the string.
+Note that since the **REGEXP** operator does substring searching, it is necessary to anchor the expression to the beginning of the string if you want to match the beginning of the string.